 This trusted pet spa and boutique has been eliciting contented yelps and purrs since 2004.
 Bark Williams uses natural products and offers full-service as well as self-wash grooming.
 Amble in during “Yappy Hour,” Monday through Thursday, 10 a.m. to 2 p.m., for the daily $10 self-wash special.

 Blast into the past at Evett’s Model Shop for old-time customer service and a huge selection of model kits—from those using glue and Testor paint to remote-controlled planes and boats.
 The store also carries supplies for building models and hobby projects.

 Make your own salad and pay by the pound at Mrs. Winston's Green Grocery.
 This natural foods market has organic groceries, great smoothies, and an impressive salad bar.
 You can create a healthful salad with ingredients ranging from arugula and cilantro to a posse of proteins.
 Top it off with a cool coconut water.

 The Ruskin Group Theatre Co. presents “L.A.
 Cafe Plays,” also known as the “Fastest Theater in Town.”
 Every third Sunday of the month, the theatre mounts five short plays that have made it from conception to execution in 10½ hours.
 This is adrenaline-charged theater at its finest.

-Check out vintage aircrafts up close and personal at this Santa Monica Airport gem, the Museum of Flying.
-The nearly 22,000-square-foot warehouse houses about two-dozen aircraft, a flight simulator that rolls and pitches 360 degrees, and an interactive area where kids can climb into a cockpit.
+Check out vintage aircraft up close and personal at this Santa Monica Airport gem, Museum of Flying.
+The nearly 22,000-square-foot warehouse holds about two dozen aircraft, a flight simulator that rolls and pitches 360 degrees, and an interactive area where kids can climb into a cockpit.